 On the Rise: Why Israel is Seeing Unprecedented Expansion

-Tel Aviv, the capital of Israel’s Start-Up Nation, has long been home to an entrepreneurial, innovative culture, with thousands of software, biotech, cybersecurity, and other specialized firms leading to an ecosystem currently valued at nearly $400 billion [1].
-Each of these organizations requires considerable compute needs, often launching with basic requirements on a major cloud platform and then later scaling up for research and development and client usage needs – and doing so in both multi-cloud and colocation environments.
+Tel Aviv has long been home to an entrepreneurial start-up culture, with thousands of software, biotech, cybersecurity and other specialized firms leading to an ecosystem currently valued at nearly $400 billion.[1]
+Each of these firms requires considerable compute needs, often launching with basic requirements on a major cloud platform and scaling for research and development and client usage needs thereafter, in both multi-cloud and colocation environments.

 Cloud and Sea

-As befitting many growing coastal locations, Tel Aviv will gain a new undersea cable in 2024, with the Blue System to link the city to Jordan, Cyprus, Greece, Italy, and France, with landings at the increasingly important cable hubs of Genoa and Marseille.
-This will provide the first direct link from Israel to France and allow quicker transit to Western Europe and beyond.
-In addition, for local needs, the Communications Ministry has worked with the private industry to increase fiber home penetration to 70% nationally, accelerating local internet usage and speeds accordingly.
+As befitting many growing coastal locations, Tel Aviv will gain a new undersea cable in 2024, with the Blue system to link the city to Jordan, Cyprus, Greece, Italy, and France, with landings at the increasingly important cable hubs of Genoa and Marseille.
+This will provide the first direct link from Israel to France and allow for quicker transit to western Europe and beyond.
+For local needs, the Communications Ministry has worked with private industry to increase fiber to the home penetration to 70% nationally, accelerating local internet usage and speeds accordingly.

-In addition, energy prices are relatively low compared to worldwide rates, mainly due to gas reservoirs revealed in the last years and innovative production technologies embedded in energy storage.
-With a tight four percent vacancy, plenty of local clients and talent, reasonable electricity/energy prices, and a pro-infrastructure administration in Tel Aviv – all of this offers an array of positives for new deployments.
+With a tight four percent vacancy, plenty of local clients and talent, and a pro-infrastructure administration, locating in Tel Aviv offers an array of positives for new deployments.
+Join in on one of the global start-up capitals!

-EdgeConneX has been operating in Israel for over ten years, with three data center locations across the Tel Aviv metropolitan area, including Herzliya, Petah Tikva, and Rishon, for small- to large-scale needs.
+EdgeConneX offers locations across the Tel Aviv metropolitan area, including in Herzliya, Petah Tikva, and Rishon for small- to large-scale needs.

 • Tier III design